cleavr/cleaverdocs/content/guides/statamic-cms.md

 ## GitHub Integration

 If you integrate with GitHub and have **push-to-deploy** enabled, you may want to check to see what the new commit is before deploying to production as the new commit may already be in production.

 To watch for these instances, you can create a new deployment hook to check the commit message for the presence of `[BOT]` and stop the deployment process when present.

-In the `web app > deployment hooks` section, add a new deployment hook and add im the following script:
+In the `deployment workflow > deployment hooks` section, add a new deployment hook and add im the following script:

 ```bash
 if [[ "{{ commitMessage }}" =~ "[BOT]" ]]; then